 The 2030 Agenda, Human Rights, and Building Back Better: What to Expect from the World’s Most Influential Companies

-The dialogue ‘The 2030 Agenda, Human Rights, and Building Back Better: What to Expect from the World’s Most Influential Companies’ will take place as the 2020 High-Level Political Forum in New York and the 44th session of the UN Human Rights Council in Geneva convene concurrently, allowing this conversation to bring together different stakeholders on what is needed to fulfill the Decade of Action and escape traditional silos and divides.
+The dialogue ‘The 2030 Agenda, Human Rights, and Building Back Better: What to Expect from the World’s Most Influential Companies’ took place as the 2020 High-Level Political Forum in New York and the 44th session of the UN Human Rights Council in Geneva convene concurrently, allowing this conversation to bring together different stakeholders on what is needed to fulfill the Decade of Action and escape traditional silos and divides.

 - Examine steps that the UN, governments, companies, and civil society can take to strengthen global norms for transparency from and accountability of the private sector on human rights and the SDGs